afewell-hh/docs/docs/user-guide/external.md

     vlan: # VLAN (optional) ID to tag control and data traffic, use 0 for untagged
 ```

-Several `External Attachment` can be configured for the same `Connection` but for different `vlan`.

-### External VPC Peering

-To allow a specific VPC to have access to Edge devices, bind the VPC to a specific `External` object.
-To do so, define
+Create an `ExternalPeering` object to allow a specific VPC to have access to Edge devices.
-an `External Peering` object.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1beta1